nbe95/nc2ldap/README.md

 ### Software

-In order to make this plugin work, you will want to create a Nextcloud app token instead of using your plain credentials. ;)
+In order to make this plugin work, you will want to create a Nextcloud app token, which has no direct file access, instead of using your plain credentials.
+;)
-This ensures that we can grab contact data without damaging your Nextcloud files.
+This ensures that we can grab contact data without damaging any of your Nextcloud files.
 Visit `{NEXTCLOUD_URL}/settings/user/security` and scroll down to create a new token with the name "nc2ldap".
 Save the user name and the password in the corresponding fields within the .env file.

 > If file-not-found related problems arise, try to **capitalize the user name**.